Survival-SDK/vgazer/README.md

 authentification data on first run.

 I know it is uncertain security way but I can not find out better way for interacting with Github API.
-You are welcome to offer better way for resolving this problem.
+Feel free to offer better way for resolving this problem.
 ### Step 1:
 Generate new access token.